-Each participant's account reflects the cumulative amount of each participant's contribution along with the employer's matching and discretionary contributions (if any) including any income, gains, losses, and increases or decreases in fair value attributable to the investment of contributions, and further reflects any distributions to the participant or his or her beneficiary and any fees or expenses charged against the participant's account.
-The amount of the employer discretionary contribution, if any, for a Plan year is determined by the employer, and subject to Treasury Regulations under IRS Code §415 and 401(a)(17).
+Each participant's account reflects the cumulative amount of each participant's deferred compensation and employer discretionary contributions (if any), including any income, gains, losses, and increases or decreases in fair value attributable to the investment of the participant's deferred compensation and employer discretionary contributions (if any), and further reflects any distributions to the participant or his or her beneficiary and any fees or expenses charged against the participant's account.
+The amount of the employer discretionary contribution, if any, for a Plan year is determined by the employer, and is subject to Treasury Regulations under IRS Code §415 and 401(a)(17).